JustinianErdmier/DiscordBotDemo/README.md

 This project was made to showcase how you can easily build a Discord bot in .NET 6, the different things you can do with the bot, and foster a growing and supportive community around Discord bot development in .NET.
 I hope you find this project helpful!

+Throughout this project's codebase, I use Xml (extensive markup language) to document the classes, methods, and other important parts of the code.
+For more detailed descriptions as to why and how parts of the code works, please DM me on Twitter or consider joining Coding with Efehan's Discord server.

 <p align="right">(<a href="#top">back to top</a>)</p>